PostHog/posthog.com/contents/blog/hightouch-posthog-reverse-etl-integration.md

 ---
-date: 2022-02-14
+date: 2022-02-24
-title: You can now Reverse ETL into PostHog with Hightouch
+title: You can now reverse ETL into PostHog with Hightouch
 rootPage: /blog
 sidebar: Blog
 showTitle: true